 - Add red kuri squash and stir to coat squash with curry sauce.

 - Add the veggie broth and the remaining coconut milk.

 - Simmer for 15 minutes or until the pumpkin is soft.

-- Add Broccoli florets and cook for 3 minutes more.
+- Add broccoli florets and cook for 3 minutes more.

 - Switch off the heat.

-- Taste with coriander and salt.
+- Taste with cilantro and salt.